Agriculture & Farming

 Sheep and goat movement reporting

 Sheep and goat movements are reported through the Livestock Information Service (LIS).
-Unlike cattle, you report off-movements at any time and on-movements within 3 days of animals arriving.
+You must report off-movements within 3 days of animals leaving and on-movements within 3 days of animals arriving.
 Both keepers (sender and receiver) must report their own movements.

 How to report sheep and goat movements